 Many employees leave a company because they think the grass will be greener elsewhere.
 If a former employee returns, what brings them back says a great deal about your company.
-Returning could be humbling for the employee but employee morale could increase as existing workers learn that the grass isn’t greener on the other side.
+Returning could be humbling for the employee but employee satisfaction could increase as existing workers learn that the grass isn’t always greener on the other side.

 Although rehiring a former employee can have significant benefits, there are disadvantages you must also consider.
 For one thing, people change, and the employee may violate your expectations by having a different work ethic and values.